vlocityinc/newport-design-system/ISSUE_TEMPLATE.md

   e.g. 2.2.2

-  If you're not sure, be specific about the environment: e.g. The bug happens in Visualforce when importing SLDS via `<apex:slds />` in a Spring ’17 org.
+  If you're not sure, be specific about the environment: e.g. The bug happens in Visualforce when importing NDS via `<apex:nds />` in a Spring ’17 org.
 -->

 > What steps and/or code are needed to reproduce this issue?